cbcrg/tcoffee/docs/tcoffee_manual.rst

 Prerequisite for using T-Coffee
 ===============================
-This manual relies on the assumption that you have installed T-Coffee, version 9.03 or higher (preferably the latest stable version).
+This documentation relies on the assumption that you have installed T-Coffee, version 9.03 or higher (preferably the latest stable version).
+T-Coffee is a freeware open source running on all Unix-like platforms including Mac OS X, woever, it cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (`download <https://www.cygwin.com/>`_).
+A better option for Windows users would be to install a Unix-like virtualbox on your computer.
 All the relevant information for installing T-Coffee is contained in the previous chapter **T-Coffee Installation**.
-T-Coffee is a freeware open source running on all Unix-like platforms, including Mac OS X and Cygwin.
-T-Coffee cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (`download <https://www.cygwin.com/>`_).
-Cygwin is free of charge and easy to install, yet, as the first installation requires downloading substantial amounts of data, make sure you have access to a broad-band connection.
-A better option and a more stable one would be to install a Unix-like virtualbox on your computer using Windows.

 Let's have a try...
 ===================
-This manual is made to help you discover (nearly) all subtleties of T-Coffee, from simple applications to sophisticated ones.
-In the course of this manual, we expect you to use a Unix-like shell commands running on example files.
-Be aware that all the values/results given in this manual were obtained with different versions of T-Coffee; depending on the version of T-Coffee you are using, these results may slightly differ.
-For all the commands provided in this manual, we have created a set of examples files you can find on our github repository : `example files <https://github.com/cbcrg/tcoffee/tree/master/examples>`_.
+This manual is made to help you discover (nearly) all subtleties of T-Coffee, from default applications to sophisticated ones.
+All along this documentation, we expect you to use Unix-like shell commands running on prepared example files we have created, that  you can find on our github repository for now: `example files <https://github.com/cbcrg/tcoffee/tree/master/examples>`_.
+All T-Coffee commands are indicated with a tag "$$:"; to run the commands from the documentation, you can just copy/paste (without the tag "$$:") from the web page to your terminal.
 We encourage you to try all these examples which are controlled cases, and also to try these commands with your own data.
-In the future starting with the next T-Coffee beta version, all these examples files will be included in the T-Coffee distribution (~/tcoffee/Version.../examples/).
+In the future, all these examples files will be included in the T-Coffee distribution (~/tcoffee/Version.../examples/).
+Also, be aware that all the values/results given in this manual were obtained with different versions of T-Coffee; depending on the version of T-Coffee you are using, these results may slightly differ.

 .. important:: Using T-Coffee package via "command lines" is the best/only way  **if you need to do something sophisticated and/or highly reproducible**, but if you don't want to bother with command line you can use our `web server <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ or different links on the `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_.
 We have tried to put as many of T-Coffee functionalities on the webserver and we plan to incorporate even more in the future, but for now some options are not available or limited.

-.. tip:: All T-Coffee commands are indicated with a tag "$$:".
-To run the commands from the documentation, you can just copy/paste (without the tag $$:) from the web page to your terminal.

 *******************
 What is  T-Coffee ?